raniceyue/questcrunch/_pages/our-process.md

 ![](../images/final prototype screen grab 1.png)
 ![](../images/final prototype screen grab 2.png)

-In coming up with this 3rd iteration of the prototype, we carefully considered _Neilson's Heuristics_ in the design of each page.
+In coming up with this 3rd iteration of the prototype, we carefully considered _Neilson's Heuristics_ in the design of each page and employed 8 of the heuristics in our design.

 | Heuristic          | Feature in Prototype |
 |--------------------|----------------------|